Introduction

 1. Locate and open the experience.md file in the docs/ folder.
 This file is for the page on your portfolio that lists your work experience, education, certifications etc. We will automatically create this content from your CV.
 Click on the file and open it.

 1. Go to Claude AI and start a new chat.
 Attach your CV and enter a prompt like below.
-Make sure to replace the path to the experience.md with the Github URL you copied in the previous step.
+Copy content of the experience.md file and include it in the prompt.

 I want to use the information from my attached CV to update my online portfolio.
-See the file https://raw.githubusercontent.com/<your-username>/<your-username>/refs/heads/main/docs/experience.md for the required format.
+See the Markdown text below for the required format.
 Format the content from my CV as Markdown that I can copy/paste to update that file.

 You can repeat this process for the publication.md page to pull your publications from your CV, ResearchGate or Google Scholar profile.